 - Adding employees

-- Increasing Marketing
+- Increasing marketing efforts

 - Refinancing existing debt

 SBA generally does not specify what businesses are eligible.
 Rather, the agency outlines what businesses are not eligible.
-(You can find a complete list here)
+(You can find a complete list here.)

 - Businesses that qualify for a SmartBiz SBA loan typically have $50,000 to $5 million in annual revenue and 1 to 40 employees.
 Most are profitable and cash flow positive.
 All are able to show that they can afford to make our low monthly loan payments.

-- Requirements include a minimum of 2 years in business, no outstanding tax liens, no bankruptcies & foreclosures in the past 3 years, no recent charge-offs or settlements, no criminal record other than minor vehicle violations and current on government-related loans.
+- Requirements include a minimum of 2 years in business, strong credit, no outstanding tax liens, no bankruptcies & foreclosures in the past 3 years, no recent charge-offs or settlements, no criminal record other than minor vehicle violations and current on government-related loans.